 Should resources be made available to Regional Transport Partnerships and Local Authorities, they should be encouraged to invest in facilities to enhance rail operations where there are clear additional benefits to the public and the authority.
-It is however important that the public sector should always be fully consulted on rail matters (operations and infrastructure) that will have an impact in their area.
+It is however important that relevant public sector organisations should always be fully consulted on rail matters (operations and infrastructure) that could or will have an impact in their area.